MaxBittker/NYDMWLwip/src/About.md

 <br>

 An experienced entrepreneur, Jim founded PubWeb and served as the first marketing, sales, and business development executive at iUniverse, an innovative company that in 2012 was acquired by Pearson for $116 million.
 Jim also worked as an editor at McGraw-Hill Publishing Company, where economics Nobel-prize-winning author Paul Samuelson was among his authors.
-Jim also worked with Samuelson's economics 101 textbook co-author, William Nordhaus, today's leading scholar on the economics of climate change.</p>
+William Nordhaus, Samuelson's co-author on their classic ECON 101 textbook, is today's leading scholar on the economics of climate change.</p>
                          </div>
                     </div>
                     <div class="col-sm-6 col-md-4">